Canine Massage Therapy- Yes or No?

-My cranky 17 year old cat suffers from pain from an old injury to her jaw and LOVES being massaged and rubbed firmly over the area, as well as on her head, neck and down the top of her back (Just don’t touch her stomach LOL).
+My cranky 17 year old cat suffers pain from an old injury to her jaw and LOVES being massaged and rubbed firmly over the area, as well as on her head, neck and down the top of her back (Just don’t touch her stomach or you could lose a finger LOL).

 According to Wikipedia, There are ancient records of Canine massage in China, Rome (Julius Caesar’s war dogs), Greece, Egypt, Japan and India.
 Although people have been performing some form of massage on animals throughout history, modern animal massage was primarily for race horses and show horses until the late 20th century (rub downs and pre-race warm ups).
 Canine massage has recently grown in popularity.

 Canine massage can be for relaxation, rehabilitation or competition/sports.
 Techniques can be similar to human massage.
 Canine massage therapy has many physiological effects reportedly documented in experiments on animals as early as the 19th century.
-As with human massage, Canine massage can provide emotional well-being in addition to physical.
+As with human massage, canine massage can help provide emotional well-being in addition to physical.

 Benefits of massage may include:

 - stimulates muscles, enhancing flexibility, tone and range of motion,

 - reduces muscle spasms

 - reduces inflammations and swelling

 - promotes healing

 - increases toxin excretion